-It was a rainy November day.
+It was a cold November day; steel gray skies, rain blowing in off the lake.
 My daughter and I were walking the dogs by the park.

 "Mommy, look!
 It's a piggy!"

 We crouched down under our umbrellas and peered into a deep mud puddle that spread out like a miniature lake in the grass.
-The surface was dotted with the splatter of a cold November rain, but just beneath its broken surface, I could make out a small pink shape.
+Just beneath the puddle's broken surface, I could make out a small pink shape.
 I held my umbrella out over the muddy puddle and as the surface settled we could see, nearly buried in the mud, a small pink pig.

 "I bet one of the preschoolers from the school lost it," my daughter said.